genai-impact/ecologits/docs/tutorial/providers/mistralai.md

 # Mistral AI

-??? warning "Deprecation of Mistral AI v0"

-    Mistral AI python client with version `<1.0.0` will no longer be supported by EcoLogits.
-See official [migration guide from v0 to v1 :octicons-link-external-16:](https://github.com/mistralai/client-python/blob/main/MIGRATION.md).

 !!! warning "Lack of transparency"

     Some models released by Mistral AI are not open-weights, plus there is no information on the inference infrastructure.
 Thus, the environmental impacts are estimated with a lower precision.